spmeesseman/vscode-taskexplorer/README.md

 ## Configuring Global Excludes and Apache Ant Includes with Glob Patterns

-The setting 'exclude' defines a string or an array of strings of file patterns to ignore.
+The setting *exclude* defines a string or an array of strings of file patterns to ignore.
 The setting applies to all script types.
 The string(s) must be glob pattern(s), for example:

 * `taskExplorer.exclude: [ "**/.vscode-test/**", "**/vendor/**", "**/out/**", "**/output/**" ]`

 Note that the glob pattern "\*\*/node_modules/\*\*" is applied by default to the excludes list in all cases.
+Using the *exclude* configuration can greatly improve performance in large workspaces if configured correctly.

-Since Apache Ant uses a .xml file extension, the setting 'includeAnt' can be used to specify other file names other than [Bb]uild.xml to include as ant files so that all xml files do not need to be searched (slowing down tree refreshes in large workspaces or project with a large number of various xml files).
+**Apache Ant** uses an .xml file extension, the setting *includeAnt* can be used to specify other file names other than [Bb]uild.xml to include as ant files so that all xml files do not need to be searched (slowing down tree refreshes in large workspaces or project with a large number of various xml files).
 The setting is a string or an array of strings and must be glob pattern(s) including the .xml extension, for example:

 * `taskExplorer.includeAnt: [ "**/extraTasks.xml", "**/scripts/ant/*.xml" ]`

-Note that the glob pattern "\*\*/[Bb]uild.xml" is applied by default to the ant includes list in all cases.
+Note that the glob pattern "\*\*/[Bb]uild.xml" is applied by default to the **Ant** includes list in all cases.

 ## Internally Provided Tasks vs. VSCode Provided Tasks